 Once you take care of the musty smell in the basement, you may still have a few steps to take to make your home as attractive as possible to buyers.
 A low-cost listing agent can give you the expert advice you need.

 A Clever Partner Agent will give you the full-service, high-quality assistance you need while keeping more of your profit in your pocket.
-You'll pay a low flat fee of $3,000 or 1% if the home sells for over $350,000.
+You'll pay a low flat fee of 1.5% ($3,000 minimum).